Search programs

 Programs in adult education/learning equip students with the skills to become adept educators and facilitators in adult learning environments.
 Graduates are prepared for roles such as adult education instructors, corporate trainers, curriculum developers, and educational consultants.
 According to the Bureau of Labor Statistics, the median salary for training and development managers is $120,000 a year, depending on factors like experience and location.

-Typically, the program takes around 1.5 to 2 years to complete on a full-time basis.
+Typically, the program takes around 18 months to two years to complete on a full-time basis.

 The average tuition for master’s degree programs varies widely, ranging from $12,000 to $30,000 per year.
 Additional expenses may include textbooks, technology fees, and living expenses for on-campus programs, although online programs may offer cost savings in terms of commuting and housing expenses.